 As you can see, in the early stages of your studio recordings, a condenser microphone will be better suited for you.
 That being said, certain dynamic mics like the Shure SM7B will be just fine as well.

-Overall, it’s entirely up to you to decide what studio microphone will work best.
-Check out my studio mics article below if you want more details on this topic.
+Overall, it’s entirely up to you to decide what studio microphone will work best for your needs.

 7. Pop Filter